Gekås

 Gekås Ullared AB is a Swedish superstore in Ullared, Sweden, founded in 1963 by Göran Karlsson as Ge-kås Manufaktur.
 It had an annual turnover of SEK 4.2 billion in 2010, with a total store area of over 30,000 m2 in addition to a 50,000 m2 storage area just a few hundred yards away.
 In 2013, Malin Helde became CEO of the store, while Boris Lennerhov became CEO of the parent company.
 The store is visited annually by approximately 4.5 million customers, with the 2007 record of 26,200 for a single day, and the average customer travelling 150 km to get to the store.
-The store has recently opened a camping ground and a motel to accommodate long distance travellers.
+The store has recently opened a camping ground and a motel to accommodate long-distance travellers.
 It has been known for avoiding conventional advertising, instead relying on word of mouth.
 For three years starting in 2011, a reality television series, Ullared, was filmed in and around the store.
 It aired in both Norway and Sweden.

-The average customer is a woman, at the age of 43, and buys for approx. $446.20 and visits the store twice a year.
 On 25 July 2011, the superstore was visited by record 29,500 customers during the day.
 The longest queue outside the superstore ever was recorded on 30 October 2010, when the queue was longer than 1.4 km.
 Through Gekås' website, potential customers can monitor the queue length.
 A barometer as measure indicates the length of the queue outside the building.
-According to Swedish law the number of visitors in a public building is limited.
-Additionally two web cameras give additional information about the situation at the entry.
+Additionally, two web cameras give additional information about the situation at the entry.
 In 2011, over 122 million items passed the store's checkouts.
 The checkout has today about 60 cashiers.
 The department store's product range consists of over 100,000 items.
 The value of the goods available in the store is $4.9 million.
 A fully loaded truck delivers items every 10 minutes.

 Gekås central warehouse has a size of 15000 square metres and holds about 10,000 pallets.
 Every 30 minutes all-year-round a new truck arrives.
 During peak season the entire store will be emptied in less than two business days.